San Francisco Itinerary for 1, 2, and 3-day visits with options to adapt it to your interests and enjoy this fun city with great food and lots to do.

 3 Days in San Francisco Itinerary

-Exploratorium — Experience “science, art, and human perception” with over 650 hands-on exhibits.
-It’s a gold mine for inquisitive minds and children love it.
+Exploratorium: It’s science museum with over 650 hands-on exhibits.
+It’s a gold mine for inquisitive minds where visitors explore “the world through science, art, and human perception.”

 Location: Pier 15 on the Embarcadero